josiahcoad/chat-quickstart/README.md

   - and a fully hosted platform of them here: https://composio.dev/

 ### 10. Handle more complex tasks
+My math teacher told me that it gets harder the more you learn because you have more tools to choose from.
+That's exactly what happens with agents.
 As your list of tools grows, the LLM might start having trouble knowing which one to use.
 The way this is solved is via multi-agent systems.
 There are two main types:
 - **Hierarchical agents**: where one agent is responsible for deciding which tool to use